-The FIA will only accredit press from outside the country in which the event is held.
-National press must apply to the National Press Officer (e.g. Spanish press applying for the Spanish Grand Prix must apply to the National Press Officer whilst press from countries other than Spain must apply to the FIA).
+The FIA will only accredit media from outside the country in which the event is held.
+National media must apply to the National Press Officer (e.g. Spanish press applying for the Spanish Grand Prix must apply to the National Press Officer whilst press from countries other than Spain must apply to the FIA).
+Any race-by-race media applications for permanently-accredited publications must be made using the FIA Accreditation Management System in all cases (including national media).